Israel, Netanya, Mefi 5, office 308

 Average salary in Israel

 Israel is a highly developed country, particularly in the fields of industry and medicine.
 This state is known for its high standard of living.
 The country is on the same level with prosperous European nations in terms of salaries.
+Therefore, many people would like to obtain Israeli citizenship, having Jewish roots.
 Let’s find out what the average salary is in Israel.
 According to the OECD, Israel ranks second place among developed countries considering per capita income growth.
 Let’s explore other characteristics of earnings in Israel.

 Passport